KordingLab/KordingLab.github.io/_people/ari_benjamin.md

 ### Bio

-I'm a PhD student in BME here at Northwestern.
-I just finished a master's at NU in molecular dynamics simulations and biomaterials (very different, I know).
-I graduated from Williams College in 2013 with a bachelor's in physics, and traveled to Mexico in 2014 to teach a year of high school chemistry.
+After graduating from Williams College with a degreee in physics, teaching high school chemistry for a year in Mexico, and obtaining a master's in nanoscale simulation and biomaterials at Northwestern, I joined this awesome lab for computational neuroscience!
+I'm all about nonlinear life trajectories, which is fair, since the brain is nonlinear too.

 <hr>

 ### Research Interests

-I'm interested in using machine learning techniques for a range of problems in neuroscience.
-Currently fascinated by information representation in the brain.
+What does deep learning have to say about how the brain works?
+(How does deep learning work?)
+What is the most fruitful and insightful way to conceptualize the brain?